stalsma/trello-dashboard/README.md

 This version allows you to:

 * Login using your Trello account
-* Select an Organisation to view
+* Select from "My Boards" (default), "Starred Boards", or an Organisation to view
 * Choose whether to display Open, Closed, or All boards
 * Display each of the Lists in your Boards

-##Planned Features
 * Display a count of cards per list
 * Provide a graphical representation of cards per list